 - Never start the electric drive system, or switch it off immediately, if the brake cannot be reached safely and reliably. - ✓ A sufficiently charged battery has been inserted into the pedelec. - ✓ The battery is firmly positioned.
-The key has been removed. - ▶ Press the On-Off button (operating element).
+The key has been removed. - ▶ Press the On-Off button (on-board computer).